jeasonmaliyekkal/WaveGuide/README.md

 ## Usage

-To use waveGuide, you need to attach a Raspberry Pi camera module to your device and point it towards your hand.
+To use WaveGuide, you need to attach a Raspberry Pi camera module to your device and point it towards your hand.
 Make sure there is enough light and contrast in the background.

 You can perform the following gestures to control the cursor: